h8d13/TERCES/README.md

 Then create a symlink either: Check paths: `echo $PATH`

-`ln -s /path/to/TERCES/terces ~/.local/bin/terces` or any other `bin/terces` location.
+`sudo ln -s /home/johndoe/TECRES/terces /usr/local/bin/terces` or any other `bin/terces` location.

 Or `alias terces='/path/to/TERCES/terces'` To use only in shell env.